Q1.1) When will the conference program start and end?

 A1.2) The prodeedings are published by Springer in the Lecture Notes in Computer Science (LNCS) series and indexed by Scopus, EI Engineering Index, Thomson Reuters Conference Proceedings Citation Index (included in ISI Web of Science), and several other indexing services.
 The papers will contain linked references, XML versions and citable DOI numbers.

-A1.3) If you need a travel visa to Portugal, we will be glad to issue an invitation letter to support your visa application.
+A1.3) If you need a travel visa to the Netherlands, we will be glad to issue an invitation letter to support your visa application.

 This will be possible only when your registration and payment have been completed..